THD-autonomous-system/ros-2023-thd/README.md

 To execute the docker container use command:

     sudo ./run_docker.sh
-Or if you have an Nvidida video card:

-    sudo ./run_docker.sh -n

 If you need additional terminal inside of the Docker open new window in the terminal (Ctrl+Shift+T) and use command